 Frosting is pretty amazing, isn’t it?
-That fluffy whipped goodness is the literal icing on the cake that turns the most simple bakes into a show-stopping masterpiece.
+That fluffy whipped goodness is the literal icing on the cake that can turn the most simple bakes into a show-stopping masterpiece.

 Although making frosting might be one of the easiest baking recipes in your repertoire, with the help of your trusty KitchenAid mixer, it just got even easier.
 Regardless of what type of frosting you are planning on making, your KitchenAid frosting attachments will guarantee a delicious bowl of fantastic frosting every time.